 A dresser drawer or laundry basket.
 This one should be all too familiar to grandma, it’s a generations-old trick.
 Grab a sizeable drawer or firm-sided laundry basket, line it with a single towel, folded over.
 Ta-da!
 You’ve got yourself a sleep space that you didn’t have to haul from home.
 In a pinch, it’s a better option than sleeping in bed with baby.

-A pack ‘n’ play or travel crib.
+A pack ‘n’ play.
 These can be the devil to move from place-to-place, but they do offer a pretty safe place for baby to sleep when you’re away from home.
 They’re easy to toss in the back of your car (with all the other gear) if your destination is within driving distance, but they become less convenient when airplanes are involved.
 Just be sure to follow the manufacturer’s instructions – if set-up incorrectly they carry a risk of collapse.

 My baby only sleeps when I hold her